lululxvi/deeponet/README.md

 [![DOI](https://zenodo.org/badge/260069304.svg)](https://zenodo.org/badge/latestdoi/260069304)

-## ⚠️DeepONet cannot be used for commercial purposes because it is protected by a patent by Brown University.⚠️

 The source code for the paper [L. Lu, P. Jin, G. Pang, Z. Zhang, & G. E. Karniadakis.
 Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators. *Nature Machine Intelligence*, 3, 218-229, 2021](https://doi.org/10.1038/s42256-021-00302-5).

 ## System requirements